What is Political Economy?

 They include the interest of individuals and groups who are able to use their power to influence policy.
 Individuals in government tend to promote their own economic and political interests that will help them retain power.
 People outside the government are often more concerned with the outcome of the economic policies implemented.

 Ideas are considered an important influence on policy, in addition to economic and political interests.
-It is assumed that individuals are self-seeking and rational, and they are unable to assess the outcomes of all the choices available to them.
+It is assumed that individuals are self-seeking and rational, and that they are unable to assess the outcomes of all the choices available to them.

 Ideology allows an individual to decide what they should do in order to remain consistent with their basic values and beliefs.
 Incorporating ideology into economic models allows some political action to be guided by factors other than self-interest.
 Some people want to enter politics simply because they want to make a change in the world.